The Road to a Zero Waste Campus

 Stage 1: Assessment, Report, and Scoresheet

 Stage 1 Pricing: Atlas pricing is customized to each campus’ experience and needs.
 As we work through the proposal with campuses, we share a detailed hours estimate and offer campuses the opportunity to add or remove hours as they see fit for this stage.
-The cost of this engagement covers in-person campus visits, report development, and PLAN membership for the following year.
+The cost of this engagement covers in-person campus visits by PLAN staff, report development, and PLAN membership for the following year.
 For more information about pricing, contact us using the form below.

 Stage 2: Zero Waste Strategic Visioning